Managing concerns about research

 • involve the wilful concealment of activities or behaviours that might result in any of the above.

-3. What should I do if I suspect a breach?
+3. What should I do if I have a concern or suspect a breach?

-If you’re not comfortable approaching the research supervisor, you can approach:
+If you’re not comfortable approaching the research supervisor, you can contact:

 4. What type of information should I share if I’m concerned about a possible breach?